bill-bishop/argvark/README.md

 # argvark
-Intuitive command-line argument parsing for Node.js modules
+Intuitive command-line argument parsing for Node.js modules.

+If you are building a simple CLI, the `x-cli` package (which uses argvark) may suit your needs: https://www.npmjs.com/package/x-cli

 ### Install